p161881-droid/data_management_proj_2/README.md

 <img width="404" height="251" alt="图片5" src="https://github.com/user-attachments/assets/d72d40c4-88b8-43b1-ad9d-d85cadefb372" />

 If you want to stay in the real host, you can set the network to bridged mode instead of NAT.
-Docker will fail to start in that case, and after the failure, you'll be left in the real host machine.
+Docker will fail to start docker, and after the failure, you'll be left in the real host machine.

 Like this — we're logged into the real host `@sandbox-host`, not the Docker container `@sandbox-hdp`.From here, we can check the Docker version: